tasharen/ngui/Assets/NGUI/ReadMe - 3.0.0.txt

 - NEW: Added the RealTime helper class that removed IgnoreTimeScale.
 Usage: RealTime.time, RealTime.deltaTime.
 - NEW: Improved the inspector look of just about every component.
 - FIX: Labels will now again align vertically properly.
+- FIX: Atlas maker will now respect textures that were imported with a non-native size.
+- FIX: Atlas maker will no longer change so many import settings on source textures.
+- FIX: Make Pixel Perfect is now undoable.

 2.7.0:
 - NEW: Added a way to resolve all Depth/Z issues.
 Check your UIPanels and enable Depth Sorting.